Emanuele-20/Search-A-Book-on-Google/Notes.md

 ## This challenge will be attack using NodeJS.

-### Used Trello card in order to set and track all the steps to follow
+### Used Trello card in order to set and track all the steps to follow and Notion to organize the email, the tech test and the review test.

 ### Pruduction Code